Learnable Kernel Density Estimation for Graphs and Its Application to Graph-Level Anomaly Detection: LGKDE Framework Details

 \subsubsection{Empirical Runtime Analysis}

-To ground our theoretical analysis in practice, we report the empirical runtime on the large-scale COLLAB dataset (5,000 graphs) using an NVIDIA RTX 4090 GPU.
-Table \ref{tab:runtime_comparison} shows that LGKDE's runtime is comparable to, and in some cases better than, other sophisticated baselines.
+To ground our theoretical analysis in practice, we report empirical runtime comparisons across datasets of varying sizes using an NVIDIA RTX 4090 GPU.
+Table~\ref{tab:runtime_comparison} shows that LGKDE is consistently faster than SIGNET and remains close to MUSE and UniFORM, even on REDDIT-B where the average graph has 429.63 nodes.

-The results show that LGKDE is approximately 1.5$\times$ times faster than SIGNET, within a 1.4 times factor of single-pass methods like CVTGAD, and competitive with recent advanced UniFORM and MUSE on this large graph anomaly detection dataset.
-This demonstrates LGKDE's practical efficiency for many real-world applications.
+The results show that LGKDE is approximately 1.5$\times$ faster than SIGNET on COLLAB and about 2$\times$ faster on REDDIT-B. This demonstrates LGKDE's practical efficiency for many real-world applications.
 We further discovered the scalability strategies for LGKDE and found that the quadratic factor can be effectively reduced via sampling.

+During the Review, following the reviewer's suggestion, we also analyzed the MMD computation cost as the node size increases.
+Using the REDDIT-BINARY dataset (2{,}000 graphs, node count range $[6, 3782]$, mean $\bar{n}=429.6$), we partition graphs into 12 quantile-based bins by node count, ensuring $\geq 10$ graphs per bin.
+Within each bin, we randomly sample 50 graph pairs and measure the wall-clock time of the MMD computation.